KarelZe/thesis/references/obsidian/📥Inbox/@breimanRandomForests2001.md

 ## Procedure

 At each node  a random selection of features is used to determine the split.
 The question how many features are considered is important (see also [[@hastietrevorElementsStatisticalLearning2009]]).
-For guidance internal estimates of the generalization error, the classifier strength and the dependence are computed.
+For guidance internal estimates of the generalisation error, the classifier strength and the dependence are computed.

 ## Advantages: